JakeJMattson/ModMail/README.md

 ### Configuration

-`Note: These commands can only be run by the owner of the guild.`
+`These commands can only be run by the owner of the guild.`

 | Command           | Arguments     | Effect                                            |
 | ------            | ------        | ------                                            |